cscart/docs/en/developer_guide/api/entities/blocks.rst

             |
             | **Note:** Add-ons may provide more block types, such as *banners*, *blog*, *rss_feed*, and *tags*.
     *   -   properties
-        -   *array*
+        -   *object*
-        -   An array with the various properties of the block.
+        -   Various properties of the block.
 They may be different depending on the block's type.
     *   -   company_id
         -   *integer*
         -   ID of the associated storefront (in CS-Cart) or vendor (in Multi-Vendor).